EvanBeal/EnchilADAs/index.md

 {% include corr_bar_plot_all_eth.html %}

 We can indeed see that the composition of the typical shopping cart is linked with how much certain ethnic groups are represented in the area where the purchases are carried.
 Looking at our three features pairs of interest, what we can conclude from those plots is that:
 - The white ethnicity is positively correlated with the fraction of food products represented by the ready made meal category.
-This means that a higher representation of the white ethnicity is typically linked to a higher representation of ready mad meal in shopping car of Tesco customers.
+This means that a higher representation of the white ethnicity is typically linked to a higher representation of ready made meal in shopping cart of Tesco customers.

 - The black ethnicity is negatively correlated with the fraction of fruits and vegetables.
-A higher representation of the black ethnicity is typically linked to a lower representation of fruits and vegetables in the food produducts.
+A higher representation of the black ethnicity is typically linked to a lower representation of fruits and vegetables in the food products.

-- The asian ethnicity is positively correlated with the percentage of fats and oils purchased,a higher representation of the asian ethnicity is linked with a higher representation of fats and oils in comparison to the other food products categories.
+- The asian ethnicity is positively correlated with the percentage of fats and oils purchased, a higher representation of the asian ethnicity is linked with a higher representation of fats and oils in comparison to the other food products categories.

 ### Map visualization of the correlation
 We can also try to assess the correlation visually by comparing how the ethnicities are represented in the different areas of London and how the fraction of products category purchased vary on maps of the London LSOA.